top of page

 • Big pharma and contract research organizations increasingly compete for AI partnerships;

-• COVID-19 pandemics appears to be a positive catalyst for the acceleration of the AI adoption;
+• COVID-19 pandemic appears to be a positive catalyst for the acceleration of AI adoption;

 Global Context